 There is no requirement to quarantine when arriving to the Bahamas.

 Are COVID-19 tests required to travel to the Bahamas?

 - Anyone wishing to travel to the Bahamas will be required to complete a Travel Health Card before arrival.

-- All arrivals over the age of 10 will be required to present a negative RT-PCR test, no older than 5 days.
+- All arrivals over the age of 10 will be required to present a negative PCR or rapid antigen test, no older than 5 days.

-- Anyone staying for more than 5 days, will be tested again on the fifth day.
+- Non-vaccinated arrivals will be tested again on the 5th day.

 - Travel between Islands might also require presenting negative test results.